enkidevs/curriculum/react/intermediary/props-iii/shallow-compare-in-function-components.md

 ---
 ## Content

-If you want to use functional components, the same performance boost can be achieved by wrapping the component in a call to `React.memo`.
+If you want to use function components, the same performance boost can be achieved by wrapping the component in a call to `React.memo`.
 What this does is that React will skip rendering the component and re-use the last rendered result if there is no change in `prop`s or `state`.
 As it was the case with `PureComponent`s, only a shallow comparison is completed.

 ```jsx
 const FnComp = React.memo(function FnComp(